Angela Singer: Education

 Singer graduated in 2002 from the Elam School of Fine Arts, University of Auckland with an MFA.
-She lives with her partner, artist Daniel Unverricht, in Wellington, New Zealand.

 Art

 Since the mid-1990s, Singer's art has explored the human and non-human animal relationship, driven by her concern with the ethical and epistemological consequences of humans using non-human life, and the role that humans play in the exploitation and destruction of animals and our environment.
 Singer sees the boundaries separating other species from humans as permeable.

-She sculpts in various media including modelling clay, wax, fibre, ceramics, gemstones, and vintage jewelry, as well as wool and silk.
-Many of her sculptural works combine mixed media with vintage taxidermy.
 Singer is known for working with vintage hunting trophy taxidermy, which she recycles into new sculptural forms to explore the human/animal divide.
-She calls this practice “de-taxidermy”, a process which involves revealing the wounds inflicted on the animal, wounds that are obscured by the taxidermy process and its attempted "rescue from time".
-Singer incorporates into her work some of the history of the death of the animal, which she obtains from those who give her the vintage taxidermy.
+She calls this practice "de-taxidermy", a process which involves revealing the wounds inflicted on the animal, wounds that are obscured by the taxidermy process and its attempted "rescue from time".
+Singer recognizes the irony in brutally ripping apart the bodies of these animals in order to comment on our violence towards them.
+So, she incorporates into her work some of the history of the death of the animal, which she obtains from those who give her the vintage taxidermy.
+In this way, she honors the animal after its death.